 In addition to the DPA respondents, the report also draws, where appropriate, on some findings from the associated report on the SME experience of the GDPR (Deliverable 2.2).
 In so doing, the project is mindful that the data from the SME report has a different geographic distribution from the data found in the DPA report.
 To give one example, the SME report includes many Nordic SMEs whereas no DPA responses where received from the Nordic region.
 The impact of this is that care should be taken to avoid applying the findings to specific country situations.
 The aim rather, is to explore the variety of the experience within the EU as a whole.
 The data is used in section 9 to generate ideas and is less strong as a basis for ranking or quantifying.

 Finally, the report methodology suggests the first finding of the STAR II.
 More than a few DPAs informed the project of their capacity concerns to participate in the interview or complete the questionnaire.
 It is this factor that has influenced the slightly higher number of written questionnaires returned over interviews held.
-Beyond this, at least four additional DPAs expressed a keenness to participate but in the end could not do so due to capacity.
+Beyond this, at least four additional DPAs expressed a keenness to participate but in the end could not do so due to limited capacity.
 While there may be other factors involved in DPA ability to participate in the STAR II research, such as the need to prioritise DPA projects over an external research project, travel commitments, language barriers and research fatigue, the mentioning of capacity to the project members does suggest that for at least some DPAs, there exists limited capacity to engage in external but highly relevant data protection activities.

 5.1 Findings